jzofe/prophetia/README.md

 ## < Internet connection, traffic encryptor.
 And anon email sender>
 ## <BECOME A PROFESSIONAL ANONYMOUS>

-Connect to the internet with 7+ layers with PropHeita, no one will be able to track you!.
+Connect to the internet with 7+ layers with PropHetia, no one will be able to track you!.

 ## 🛠️ Setup